SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

    <- The bank now only has 7900 coins left

 Here, the player has won 2,000 coins.
-Their purse now contains 2,100 coins, and the bank only has 7,900 coins left.
+The player's purse now contains 2,100 coins, and the bank has only 7,900 coins left.

 .. testcode:: deinitializer